 To keep the model as is but add several savepoints, it is required to add them to the main process.
-But it is forbidden.
+But it is difficult to use them alongside with the selective tactic that we are going to use for this example.
 The solution is to move the process to the environment processes: